Interviews

 The Interviews

 Interviews occur in December.
 The precise format of the interviews varies from college to college, but candidates will generally have one or two interviews in their first choice college, and at least one other interview at another college.
-All of the interviews will occur over a 4 day period - you won't be called back for interviews at a later date.
-From 2020 onwards, interviews have been online, and you'll join a video call with the interviewers.
+Interviews are online via video call for all candidates.

-Our interviews last for about 25 minutes, and are largely mathematical in nature.
-We may ask you to tell us about an area of mathematics you have studied; we may look in detail at a point of technique, or curve sketching; we may ask you puzzle-type questions; we may give you a mathematical definition and ask you to work out some of its consequences.
-We are trying to see how you think when you do Mathematics, and we may ask you to solve a problem and talk us through your thought processes.
+Each interview lasts for about 25 minutes, and is largely mathematical in nature.
+We may ask you to tell us about an area of mathematics you have studied; we may look in detail at a point of technique, or curve sketching; we may ask you to solve a problem and talk us through your thought processes; we may give you a mathematical definition and ask you to work out some of its consequences.
+We are trying to see how you think when you do Mathematics.

 How to prepare